Yannis100/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/Ansermoz-Hamel_Report-Docker.md

    ```

 2. Give the answer to the question about the existing problem with the current solution.
+(Anyway, in our current solution, there is kind of misconception around the way we create the `Serf` cluster.
+In the deliverables, describe which problem exists with the current solution based on the previous explanations and remarks.
+Propose a solution to solve the issue.)

 3. Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.